bernardpeh/practical-symfony-3/manuscript/Chapter_12.md

 ## Removing hardcoding of admin prefix

 There is one more thing to mention before we end this chapter.
 At the moment, the admin url seems to be prefixed to '/admin/xx'.
 What if we want it to be a bit harder to guess, like 'admin9/xx'?
+This is a good security feature.
 Let us create a variable in the config.yml

 ```
 # app/config/config.yml